 Writing is a passion, an addiction, something I have to do.
 When I’m not engaged in it, I feel less alive.
 Just as I feel less alive without love; and without the warmth and light of the sun.
-I’ve always been aware that for me both mood and creativity are enhanced by the sun – which is one reason I left damp, grey England for Granada in Spain 18 years ago and why I’m still there despite the pull of my five adorable grandchildren in the UK.
+I’ve always been aware that for me both mood and creativity are enhanced by the sun – which is one reason I left damp, grey England for Granada in Spain 19 years ago and why I’m still there despite the pull of my two children and five grandchildren in the UK.

 The writing all started with a life-changing overland trip to Kathmandu in 1974.
 It was the first time I’d left Europe and it opened my eyes to the wider world, to places and people and ways of life utterly different to anything I knew.
 Inspired and wanting to share my experiences, I returned to Shropshire and wrote – almost entirely from memory because the only record I’d bothered to keep over 3 months was a list of places.
 The result, Kathmandu by Truck, was published by Roger Lascelles in 1974.
 Another addiction had been born, an addiction to travel.
 So the following year, this time with what amounted to a commission for a book, I set off again, with an old school-friend, on a journey across Russia on the Trans-Siberian railway.
 That was followed by a month in Japan and three months travelling around S.E.
 Asia.
 Trans-Siberia by Rail was published in 1979.

 The arrival of two children put an end to that kind of travel – happily because being a mother brought its own joys – but it didn’t stop me writing; it just made me turn instead to writing novels.
 Seven unpublished novels (one very nearly made it) and about 30 years on, I finally have one in print (with an e-version too).
-Secrets of the Pomegranate, which is set in Granada, is now out.
+Secrets of the Pomegranate, set in Granada, came out in 2015.
 For links to buy it, see my Secrets of the Pomegranate page.